Lab 5: The Command pattern

 The objectives of this lab are:

-Make sure to submit your work for this lab by the end of the day.
+Make sure to submit your work for this lab by 8:59pm today.

 1 But first...an introduction to Hourglass